Columbia, Missouri Therapists

 The lush, charming town of Columbia, Missouri is home to an impressive 121,717 people, as per 2017 data from the U.S. Census Bureau.
 Even more notable is how rapidly the population is increasing over time.
 The once small city now sees its population inflate by roughly 11 percent every decade or so – much higher than most neighboring cities.
 However, one does not have to look far to figure out why people are ostensibly moving to Columbia, Missouri in droves.
 Amenities, such as grocery stores, gas stations, restaurants, and entertainment establishments, are readily available around just about every street corner.
 The region’s weather is also quite appealing, with temperate summers and mild winters.

 That being said, Columbia is not free of its problems.
 Although the primary motivation behind one’s decision to move to Columbia is identical to that of most other American cities (a job opportunity), many are struggling financially.
-High paying employment, specifically, is especially hard to find with the average income per capita being eight percent lower than the national average, as per the U.S Census Bureau.
+High-paying employment, specifically, is especially hard to find with the average income per capita being eight percent lower than the national average, as per the U.S Census Bureau.
 Columbia is feeling the effects of more than one pressing issue.
 The city’s financial problems are contributing to a separate complex issue, according to experts.
 They are saying Columbia is going through a “mental health crisis.”
-Let’s go over, in depth, what that means, why the mental health crisis is happening, and what you can do to reach out to a therapist who can provide help if you are in need.
+Let’s go over, in-depth, what that means, why the mental health crisis is happening, and what you can do to reach out to a therapist who can provide help if you are in need.

 Unfortunately, mental health is becoming more of a concern for areas far beyond just one city.
 A particularly alarming statistic comes from a recent report from Johns Hopkins Medicine.
 It estimates one in four American adults (18+) suffer from a diagnosable mental disorder.
 When looking at the state of Missouri, specifically, the results do not look much better.
 As per a 2017 report from Mental Health America, the state of Missouri is amongst the top 55 percent of states regarding the prevalence of mental illness as well as lack of access to care.
 So, why is the mental health situation in Columbia so poor?

 First of all, Columbia is dealing with a major crime problem.
 Residents routinely describe crime as “rampant” throughout the city.
-In fact, according to statistics sourced from the FBI, the overall crime rate in Columbia, Missouri is almost ten percent higher than the rest of the United States.
+In fact, according to statistics sourced from the FBI, the overall crime rate in Columbia, Missouri is almost ten percent higher than in the rest of the United States.
 The relationship between crime and mental health is significant.
 Statistically speaking, areas with higher rates of crime tend to have higher rates of mental illness.
 Regrettably, Columbia is not an exception.

 Columbia’s economic status quo cannot be described as prosperous.
-In fact, the poverty level in the area is 56 percent higher than the national average.
+The poverty level in the area is 56 percent higher than the national average.
 A harsh reality is that poverty is known to not only breed mental illness but exacerbate the experience of dealing with it because of a lack of care.
-A study commissioned by the Substance Abuse and Mental Health Services Administration (SAMHSA) claims American adults who qualify as living below the federal poverty level are more than two times as likely to suffer from a diagnosable behavioral disorder.
+A study commissioned by the Substance Abuse and Mental Health Services Administration (SAMHSA) claims that American adults who qualify as living below the federal poverty level are more than two times as likely to suffer from a diagnosable behavioral disorder.
 Undoubtedly, the severe nature of many people’s economic situations in Columbia negatively impacts the mental health of the community.

 The Trouble of Finding a Suitable Therapist in Columbia, Missouri